SiteBits

 Bits by Gromco

-el osoNext week not one, but two of Madrid's most prominent symbols are going to disappear from its central square.
-One is the statue of a bear licking (or sniffing) a tree (el oso y el madroño) currently installed a few steps from the Puerta del Sol.
-The other one, which we wrote about last year, is the Tío Pepe sign perched atop one of the building surrounding the plaza.
+el osoNext week one of Madrid's most prominent symbols is going to disappear from its central square: due to reconstruction work in the capital's (and the country's) most central square, the landmark statue of a bear licking (sniffing?) a tree ("el oso y el madroño"), currently installed a few steps from the Puerta del Sol, will be moving a few blocks east, towards the Carrera de San Jerónimo.

 Le Bristol Expands